Chapter One Hundred One

 Let’s see, bacon working, we can keep the pancakes in the second oven on warm.
 I won’t do eggs until our tribe shows up.
 I chop tomato, yellow and orange pepper, onion, that’ll go in the scramble along with cream cheese.

-Sloane is up naturally, Oceane is having an early swim, I see her walking to the outdoor shower.
+Sloane is up, Oceane is having an early swim, I see her walking to the outdoor shower.
 Maybe she’ll have breakfast nude.
 Cassie walks in, nothing on, I put tea in front of her.

 “It’s hot, let it cool a bit.”